 Infielders’ Responsibilities

-During a game, infielders have to think fast when the Infield Fly Rule is in effect.
+Infielders have to think fast during a game when the Infield Fly Rule is in effect.
 Their primary job includes catching fly balls to record outs.
-But with the Infield Fly Rule, the situation is different.
-Infielders must communicate effectively to decide who will secure the ball, or let it drop if it benefits the team.
+However, with the Infield Fly Rule, the situation is different.
+Infielders must communicate effectively to decide who will secure the ball or let it drop if it benefits the team.
 Here’s what they need to focus on:

 Baserunner Strategies During Infield Fly